BabatundeOnabajo/Microsoft-Word-Task-Pane-Add-In-powered-by-IMDB-and-AWS/README.md

 # Potential Applications
 There are many potential applications and use cases of this add-in.

+# Further Information
+Additional information on using the add-in can be found here.

 # Credits
 Babatunde Onabajo (ChurchMapped Limited)